amiguel117/python-mini-projects/Ceasar Cipher/README.md

 hello
 Type the shift number:
 5
-Here is the encoded result: mjqqt
+Here is the decoded result: mjqqt

-> Note: Current version only supports lowercase letters and encoding.
-Decoding logic can be added by reversing the shift.
+## Notes
+- Only supports lowercase alphabetic characters.
+- Spaces, numbers, and symbols are not handled in this version.